 What is a Specialist?

-The specific requirement of a Board-certified specialist differentiates them from someone who advertises as having ‘a specialty in’, or ‘special interest’ in a certain field.
-There are MANY good veterinarians with interests in a certain field of medicine, but advertising or promoting oneself as 'a specialist', or 'specialty in' results in professional misconduct under Regulation 1093.
+The specific requirement of a Board-Certified specialist differentiates them from someone who has ‘a specialty in’, or ‘special interest’ in a certain field.
+There are MANY good veterinarians with interests in a certain field of medicine, but advertising or promoting oneself as 'a specialist', or 'specialty in' results in professional misconduct under Regulation 1093 of the Veterinarians Act RSO 1990 c V3.
+It is considered an unauthorized practice and is illegal to call oneself a specialist without meeting the specialty regulatory requirements.

-Veterinary Technicians are also an integral part of the veterinary care team.
-There are a number of accredited colleges in the province that offer 2-3 year programs for Veterinary Technician/Technologists, and also veterinary assistants.
-Registered Veterinary Technicians/Technologists (RVT) are a self-regulated body of the Ontario Association of Veterinary Technicians (www.oavt.org).
-Registered Veterinary Technicians can become specialized by meeting strict requirements under supervision of a Board Certified Veterinary Specialist (www.navta.net).
+Registered Veterinary Technicians (RVTs) are also an integral part of the veterinary care team.
+Several accredited colleges in Ontario offer 2-3 year programs for Veterinary Technicians and veterinary assistants.
+Registered Veterinary Technicians are a self-regulated body of the Ontario Association of Veterinary Technicians (www.oavt.org).
+Registered Veterinary Technicians can become specialized by meeting strict requirements under the supervision of a Board-Certified veterinary specialist (www.navta.net).

 Monday: